 Dr. Simon’s accomplishments have been recognized by numerous awards including the David K. Wagner Award from the American Academy of Emergency Medicine (2003) and the Heritage Medal of Freedom Award (1988), having been nominated for the latter by President Reagan.
 People Magazine ran a feature story on his work with the IMC and he was nominated for the Nobel Peace Prize in 1986.

 He has held faculty appointments in Anesthesiology, Pharmacology (U of A), Biomedical Engineering (JHU), Physiology (Cornell) and Neuroscience (NYU) at the University of Arizona, Johns Hopkins University, Cornell University, and New York University.
 He was Director of Anesthesiology at the Hospital for Special Surgery from 1995 to 2001, and the Chairman of the Department of Anesthesiology at New York University from 2001 to 2013.

 He is now Emeritus Professor at NYU.
 His research, supported by over thirty years of NIH funding, focused on the mechanism of action of inhaled anesthetics and, most recently, on the transition from acute to chronic pain.

 Join our cause in research

-You can play a critical role in advancing the muscle pain field by contributing to the FRAME Foundation.
+You can play a critical role in advancing the muscle pain field by contributing to FRAME.